 Off-Grid Micro Ecocapsule Home

-Imagine living off the grid anywhere in the world.
+Imagine living off the grid anywhere in the world as a homeowner.
 You can, with a self-sustainable micro capsule unit.
 The only thing powering these eco houses is solar and wind energy.
-You need no building site and only planning permission on where you do place it.
+You need no building site and only planning permission on where you place it.

 Vals House in Switzerland

-One thing is for sure it is not your typical bunker once you step inside.
-Instead, the eco-friendly house has all your amenities from an entertainment area, kitchen, dining area, bedrooms to underground pathways.
+One thing is for sure: it is not your typical bunker once you step inside.
+Instead, the eco-friendly house has all your amenities, from an entertainment area, kitchen, dining area, and bedrooms to underground pathways.

 The Bridge House in Adelaide, Australia